 How to Buy Cryptocurrency with an Exchange

 Maybe, however, you are not into CFD trading, and you would rather buy a cryptocurrency and actually hold it.
-You may recall that we said buying cryptocurrency for holding mostly happens over cryptocurrency exchanges, but what is the right exchange for you?
+You may recall that we said buying cryptocurrency for holding mostly happens over cryptocurrency exchanges, but what is the right crypto exchange for you?
 A great exchange has robust encryption protocols in place to protect your transaction details and personal information.

 The best exchanges permit you to buy and sell a wide range of your preferred coins without unnecessary restrictions.
 Different exchanges charge different fees, and those whose fees are most affordable are the best.
 This is particularly crucial if you seek to maximize your profits.
 You should also consider the regulatory status of the entity.
-A regulated exchange offers the best security for your personal information and funds.
+A regulated crypto exchange offers the best security for your personal information and funds.